Trois-Rivières Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Weather conditions: FCST, FCST.
-Broken clouds at 2000 feet.
-Marginal VFR conditions - some restrictions for visual flying.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be excellent at more than 6SM.
+Weather conditions: FCST, FCST.
+Scattered clouds at 800 feet, Scattered clouds at 1500 feet, Overcast skies at 5000 feet.
+Conditions will be suitable for Visual Flight Rules (VFR) operations.

 📚 Understanding TAF Forecasts